greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_INDEX.html.md

 IF NOT EXISTS
 :   Do not throw an error if a relation with the same name already exists.
 A notice is issued in this case.
 Note that there is no guarantee that the existing index is anything like the one that would have been created.
 Index name is required when `IF NOT EXISTS` is specified.

+INCLUDE
+:   The optional `INCLUDE` clause specifies a list of columns which will be included in the index as non-key columns.
+A non-key column cannot be used in an index scan search qualification, and it is disregarded for purposes of any uniqueness or exclusion constraint enforced by the index.
+However, an index-only scan can return the contents of non-key columns without having to visit the index's table, since they are available directly from the index entry.
+Thus, addition of non-key columns allows index-only scans to be used for queries that otherwise could not use them.

+:   Be conservative about adding non-key columns to an index, especially wide columns.
+If an index tuple exceeds the maximum size allowed for the index type, data insertion fails.
+In any case, non-key columns duplicate data from the index's table and bloat the size of the index, thus potentially slowing searches.

+:   Columns listed in the `INCLUDE` clause don't need appropriate operator classes; the clause can include columns whose data types don't have operator classes defined for a given access method.

+:   Expressions are not supported as included columns since they cannot be used in index-only scans.

+:   Currently, the B-tree and the GiST index access methods support `INCLUDE`.
+In B-tree and the GiST indexes, the values of columns listed in the `INCLUDE` clause are included in leaf tuples which correspond to heap tuples, but are not included in upper-level index entries used for tree navigation.

 name
 :   The name of the index to be created.
 The index is always created in the same schema as its parent table.
 If the name is omitted, Greenplum Database chooses a suitable name based on the parent table's name and the indexed column name\(s\).